 Immigration Medical Examination

-• Physical or mental disorder with associated harmful behavior
+- Physical or mental disorders with associated harmful behavior

-We charge $550 for Immigration Medical Exam (by credit card only).
+We charge $550 for Immigration Medical Exam (by credit card only) per each individual.
+We do not accept insurances for the purpose of Immigration Medical Exams.

 In certain cases there is a need for vaccinations , blood tests or imaging.
 These expenses are not included in Immigration Medical Exam fee.

-It is necessary to bring in original documentation of your vaccination records with certified English translation.
+It is necessary to bring in your picture ID and an original documentation of your vaccination records with certified English translation.
 Vaccine requirements are listed here.

 How to prepare for Immigration Medical Exam?